hazyikmis/react_native_the_complete/README.md

-Whenever people say to you hey let's manage our state with context or something like that it's not quite a statement that makes a lot of sense, again context is just about moving information and it doesn't necessarily entirely replace a library like say redux or something like that.
+Whenever people say to you hey let's manage our state with context or something like that it's not quite a statement that makes a lot of sense, again context is just about moving information, and it doesn't necessarily entirely replace a library like say redux or something like that.

 The problem is: Whenever you want to define new context (new data to keep in Context and share it with children) you need to follow same process done in here in the file /src/context/BlockContext.js:

-- create context,
+- create context
 - create provider
 - define actions/dispatching
 - return/export context provider